<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1354242&amp;fmt=gif">

 How Does the Ransomware Ecosystem Work?

 Modern ransomware wouldn’t exist as we know it today without the rise of ransomware gangs.
 Only a handful of groups are responsible for a majority of the attacks that make headlines, enforcing the idea that there’s a centralized nature to the ransomware landscape.
-As we'll discuss below, that means it’s easier to combat primary groups with sanctions or government action — but that the faceless factions behind the screens often find ways to rebrand, coming back as new threats, which create the need for additional ransomware response efforts.
+As we'll discuss below, that means it’s easier to combat primary groups with sanctions or government action — but that the faceless factions behind the screens often find ways to rebrand, creating the need for additional ransomware response efforts.

 Picture an office with a view (of the dark web).
 Security researchers report that the highest-profile attacks and data breaches — like Colonial Pipeline or Kaseya — are typically conducted by ransomware groups that function much like regular companies.
 When Conti’s internal communications and documents leaked, it became clear that their organizational structure mirrored where you might work; there were finance, human resources, and research and development teams, all reporting to upper management.
 They even had physical offices in Russia.